 When a license is revoked, the provider cannot hold or reapply for another DHS license for five years after the revocation is final.
 A revocation is final the date it was issued if the provider does not appeal.
 If the provider appeals, the revocation is final when the commissioner issues a final order.
 Following the five-year period, the provider may reapply for a license.
 At that time, the application and information gathered in the application process are fully assessed to determine whether licensing requirements are met.

 DHS is responsible for monitoring child care centers, adult day care centers, children’s residential facilities, residential and outpatient services for people with substance use disorders, mental health programs, licensed private placing agencies, and home and community-based services for people who are age 65 or older, or have disabilities.
 DHS conducts both the maltreatment investigations and licensing reviews in these facilities.
+In addition, DHS conducts maltreatment investigations for adult foster care facilities.

 In an open investigation, all information related to the investigation is classified as confidential under Minnesota law.
 This means DHS (or the county licensor) cannot disclose any of the information related to the investigation.
 When DHS issues a temporary immediate suspension, DHS discloses general information as required by state data privacy laws.